Skip to content

 Validation, honestly

-Every recipe is scored by leave-one-country-out cross-validation, so it is judged on countries it never trained on, with 95% confidence intervals from 2,000 bootstrap resamples.
+Every trend is scored by leave-one-country-out cross-validation, so it is judged on countries it never trained on, with 95% confidence intervals from 2,000 bootstrap resamples.
 We also check calibration, run-to-run reliability, temporal confounding, and fold stability.
-Recipes that clear the bar are marked Validated; those that only discriminate are Directional; those that fail are shown as Experimental, never dressed up as more.
+Trends that clear the bar are marked Validated; those that only discriminate are Directional; those that fail are shown as Experimental, never dressed up as more.

 What we read